openharmony/docs/en/application-dev/reference/apis/js-apis-i18n.md

 Checks whether the 24-hour clock is used.

 This API is deprecated since API version 9.
-You are advised to use [System.is24HourClock](#is24hourclock9) instead.
+You are advised to use [System.is24HourClock](#is24hourclock9).

 **System capability**: SystemCapability.Global.I18n